ddd-crew/context-mapping/README.md

 "The translation between the models of two bounded contexts requires a common language. [...]
 Use a well-documented shared language that can express the necessary domain information as a common medium of communication, translating as necessary into and out of that language." ([Source: DDD Reference by Eric Evans](https://www.domainlanguage.com/ddd/reference/))

-Widely known examples for a Published Language are iCalendar or vCard.
+Widely known examples of a Published Language are iCalendar or vCard.
 Published language is often combined with an open-host service.

 #### Separate Ways